Achievable logoAchievable logo

 Population growth and decline

-Population composition provides an overview of a population’s demographic characteristics, including fertility, mortality, and migration rates.
+Population composition summarizes a population’s demographic characteristics, including fertility, mortality, and migration rates.
 It also includes the sex ratio (the number of men for every hundred women).
-It helps sociologists analyze trends and predict social and economic challenges.
+Sociologists use population composition to identify trends and anticipate social and economic challenges.

 U.S. population pyramid 2019